Known Issues in Backup

 - There is a 64TB limit for volume shadow copy service inherited from Windows.
 Essentially this limits the size of volumes of which you can do consistent backups without taking them offline or locking them against other applications (which Lindenberg Software Backup does in case volume shadow copies are not available).

 - There is a limit of 2GB on the user data virtual memory address space of a single process in any 32-bit-Windows (see here).
 Obviously Lindenberg Software Backup needs memory for lots of objects, but the biggest objects are the volume bitmaps, and unfortunately it needs that twice during processing.
-Thus in case you cross roughly 1GB on the volume bitmap size, Lindenberg Software Backup may run out of memory.
+Thus in case you cross roughly 1GB on the volume bitmap size, Lindenberg Software Backup will run out of memory.
 1GB translates to roughly 8,000,000,000 bits or clusters.
 That number is higher than the maximum number of clusters on any NTFS volume (see here), but with ReFS and 4KB cluster size that translates to roughly 32TB maximum volume size.
 Note that this is the hard limit, you may run out of memory a lot earlier, see https://stackoverflow.com/a/1088044 as .NET also needs memory.
 I have seen out-of-memory-exceptions with a NTFS 10TB disk.
 Also note this limit does not apply to 64-bit versions of Windows, which is therefore recommended.

 - There is a limit on array sizes with .Net on 64-bit-Windows.
 Lindenberg Software Backup uses an array of 32bit-integers to represent the volume bitmap.
 Thus the number of clusters on a ReFS volume is limited to 68,719,476,704 clusters, or the volume size to roughly 280TB at 4K cluster size or 4.5PB at 64K cluster size, but you are guaranteed to run into the 64TB limits above first.